Becoming You With Julie

 1. Step 2: Remove from heat, strain, sweeten to taste, and enjoy your tea hot or chilled.

-• My favorite way is to pour (hot or cold) pineapple skin tea into a mug or tall glass with ice, add a splash of oat milk or my homemade cashew milk, and sweeten with a little maple syrup.
-It's creamy and so good!
+• My favorite way to serve pineapple tea is warm in a mug or chilled over ice with a splash of oat milk or my homemade cashew milk and a little maple syrup.
+It's creamy, lightly sweet, and so good.

-• Use leftovers in tropical smoothies, homemade popsicles, or as an oatmeal base.
+• Use leftovers in tropical smoothies or homemade popsicles.

-Pineapple skin tea with a splash of oatmilk.
+Homemade pineapple peel tea with a splash of oat milk.

-• Refrigerate: Store your cooled pineapple skin tea in an airtight glass jar or bottle in the fridge for 5–7 days.
+• Refrigerate: Store your cooled pineapple skin tea in an airtight glass jar or bottle in the fridge for up to 3-4 days.

 • Freeze: Pour tea into ice cube trays or freezer-safe containers — it keeps for up to 2 months